Today's Bible Reading: 1 Corinthians 10

 Reflecting and Thinking

-The first part of today's chapter uses Old Testament events to illustrate how God cares for his people when they are focused on spiritual realities and doing his will.
-It also shows the result of selfishness and grumbling.
-Focusing on rights does not move us closer to God.
+The first part of today's chapter uses Old Testament events to illustrate how God cares for his people when they focus on spiritual realities and do his will.
+The passage also shows the result of selfishness and grumbling.
+Focusing on our rights does not move us closer to God.
 Paul returns one more time to the question of "idol meat."
 A comparison of the idol feasts and the Lord's Supper, along with an example from the Old Testament sacrificial system, shows that the wisest course is to distance oneself from every hint of idolatry.

-The principle Paul gives has already been stated in the book: everything permissible may not be beneficial.
-Some things permissible may not be constructive, and may in fact be destructive.
+The principle Paul sets forth has already been stated in the book: everything permissible may not be beneficial.
+Some things permissible may not be constructive, some may in fact be destructive.
 Some things permissible do not operate for the good of others.
 Paul's conclusion concerning the meat offered to idols is interesting.
 If you eat unknowingly, do not worry, go ahead and eat.
-If someone makes a point to tell you, do not eat.
+If someone makes a point to tell you that it is "idol meat," then do not eat.
 Do all for God's glory, do not cause others to stumble, seek the good of as many as possible.

-What impact would the use of these biblical principles have on Christian relationships and the contemporary church?
-In a world focused on personal rights, think about how the church becomes counter-cultural with the application of these principles and the demonstration of a love that puts others before self.
-What things in today's world appear harmless to some Christians but cause concern for many other Christians, that is, some believe they can participate but others believe it is forbidden?
+What impact would the use of these biblical principles have on Christian relationships in the contemporary church?
+In a world focused on personal rights, think about how the church could become counter-cultural with the application of these principles and the demonstration of a love that puts others before self.
+What things in today's world appear harmless to some Christians but cause concern for other Christians?
+That is, some believe they can participate but others believe it is forbidden?
 Based on 1 Corinthians 9-10, what is the biblical approach to such matters?

 Dear God, we are grateful this day that we can approach your heavenly throne and pray in the name of Jesus.
-We come to you seeking wisdom as we try to understand what is best in those areas that present challenges similar to those addressed in this section of the Bible.
-Amen.
+We come to you seeking wisdom as we try to understand what is best in those areas that present challenges like the ones addressed in today's section of Scripture, Amen.